 But now let’s move from the obvious to questions that are perhaps not so obvious: Why the reaction to the reaction?
 Why the state of denial that racism still exists?
 Why the claims of “double standards” and “media bias”?
 Why the intensive campaign to vindicate the killer and vilify the victim?

 It’s surely no coincidence that most – well okay, approximately exactly all of this reactionism is being perpetrated by radical “conservatives”.
 Some right-wing websites have even circulated an unflattering photo falsely identified as Martin.
 Are these folks just being racist?
 Not necessarily, though it wouldn’t be wise to rule it out.
-Although “conservatives” will often vehemently, even indignantly deny it, racism is an implicit building block of modern faux-conservatism.
+Although “conservatives” often vehemently, even indignantly deny it, racism is an implicit building block of modern faux-conservatism.
 But please, don’t take my word for that.
 I’ll gladly defer to the ultimate authority on the topic: the most revered Founding Father of the movement, the late great William F. “Billy Bob” Buckley.

 Still, there are other factors besides racism that might explain why right-wingers like to pretend that everything is peachy-keen as far as race relations go.
 For example, they generally oppose policies designed to remedy racial inequality – e.g. affirmative action.
 Of course, they will maintain that their reason for doing so is that such programs are ineffective; and sometimes they might even have a valid point.
 But I really suspect that this is not so much a motivation as is a fundamental resistance to addressing social problems in any form.
 Accordingly, such individuals are often in obstinate denial that racism exists – except among blacks!